Actindo-AG/Documentation/Taxes/UserInterface/01c_TaxClasses.md

 Tax class name.

 - ![Add](../../Assets/Icons/Plus01.png "[Add]") (Add)
 Click this button to create a new tax class.
-A new entry is displayed.
+A new input line is displayed.

 - (Tax class entry)
 Enter or edit the tax class name.
 By default, the *Standard rate* and the *Reduced rate* tax classes are predefined.